Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

 The human evolution module will look at the current evidence for the descent of man, from early ancestors to Homo sapiens, and will explore hominid behavioural ecology.
 You will learn about the origin of humans and explore the evolution of the human genome.
-The theories for the development of human features, such as bipedalism, will be critically evaluated.
-The module will also address the cultural evolution of hominids, including the archaeological evidence of tools, language, early agriculture, and society.Although some of the content will be delivered by lectures, you will be expected to carry out research into some aspects of the module and to contribute during both lectures and tutorials.
-You might have the opportunity to be involved in a workshop on making stone tools similar to those used by early hominin species.
+The module will also address the cultural evolution of hominids, including the archaeological evidence of tools, mating system, language, early agriculture, and evolutionary medicine.
+In this module, you will be given an opportunity to carry out research into aspects of the module and engage with your peers during both workshops and tutorials.
+We are also often able to give you an opportunity to take part in a workshop on making stone tools similar to those used by early hominin species.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-30030/lists